cherstewart/JSHomes-Platform/docs/README.md

 ./start
 ```

-5. View your `wordpress` in your favorate browser at `http://localhost:9888`:
+5. View your `wordpress` in your favorite browser at `http://localhost:9888`:

 ```bash
 open localhost:9888